December 26, 2010

 December 6, 2010

 New Zealand Judge Arthur Tompkins’ relationship with ARCA began in 2009 when he travelled to Amelia for the first of a two-part presentation at the International Art Crime Conference to discuss the possible pathway to creating an International Art Crime Tribunal.
-Last summer, in addition to presenting the second part of his proposal for the Tribunal at ARCA’s annual conference, Judge Tompkins taught a course, Art in War, at ARCA’s Masters Program in International Art Crime and Cultural Heritage Protection Studies.
+Last summer, in addition to presenting the second part of his proposal for the Tribunal at ARCA’s annual conference, Judge Tompkins taught a course, Art in War, at ARCA’s Postgraduate Program in International Art Crime and Cultural Heritage Protection Studies.
 He is returning to teach the same course again in Italy in July 2011.

 Judge Tompkins has been a District Court Judge in New Zealand for nearly 14 years.
 His appointment as a Judge, in 1997, followed 10 years in private practice in Auckland as a commercial barrister.
 He gained his Bachelor’s degree in Law from Canterbury University, in Christchurch, New Zealand, in 1983, and subsequently graduated Masters in Law, with First Class Honours, from Cambridge University, England, in 1984.
 He has taught the Law of Evidence, and presented at numerous conferences and workshops on a variety of topics, including expert evidence, the intersect between law and science in the Courtroom, and most extensively in relation to forensic DNA and forensic DNA Databanks, in New Zealand, China, England, Ireland, France and Mauritius.
 He is an Honorary Member of Interpol’s DNA Monitoring Expert Group.